kibahop/puppet-openvpn/README.md

             - 'dhcp-option DNS 10.260.0.1'
             - 'dhcp-option DOMAIN internal.company.com'

-Here we setup a client to connect to the above server, and occasionally to an external VPN service provider using a static configuration file:
+Here we setup a client to connect automatically to the above "office" server, and occasionally to an external VPN service provider using a static configuration file:

     classes:
         - openvpn

+    openvpn::enable_service: true

     openvpn::dynamic_clients:
         office:
             remote_ip: 'office-vpn-server'
             tunif: 'tun10'
             use_puppetcerts: false
-            enable_service: false
+            enable_service: true

     openvpn::inline_clients:
         vpn_provider:
             tunif: 'tun11'
             enable_service: false

+The $enable_service parameter of the main class enables the OpenVPN system service, except on systemd distros, where the parameter makes no difference.
+The system service will then launch all individual OpenVPN connections which have
+$enable_service set to true.
+In the example right above the "office" connection is started automatically on boot, but the "vpn_provider" connection is not.

 If you use an external CA, you need to place the CA cert as well as the client/server certificate and key to the Puppet fileserver: